boredhero/git_context/README.md

 | `git-context get` | Returns git_username of current global or local git context |
 | `git-context set [git_username]` | If in a git repo, change local config to use the correct git context, else set the global defaults |
 | `git-context clone [git_username] [remote_https_or_ssh_url] [optional recurse:true]` | Clones a git repository using the current context returned by `git-context get` |

+## What OS does this support?

+Linux.
+Tested on Arch Linux, your distro may vary.
+PRs accepted.

+### Can you port it to Mac OS/Windows/Temple OS/etc

+No. But if you do it I'll accept the PR

+### Can you port it to [Insert Language Here]

+No. Make your own.